nisshiee/crowd4s/README.md

 `appname` and `password` are your application's value which input on crowd.

-`authorizedGroups` is group name list which you authorize.
+`authorizedGroup` is group name list which you authorize.

 ### coding